JaneliaSciComp/three-orbit-unlimited-controls/README.md

 The standard `click` event is sent by `this.domElement` for any `mousedown` followed by `mouseup`.
 But a more useful definition of a `click` is whent he cursor moves less than a couple of pixels between the `mousedown` and the `mouseup`.
 In that case, `this.clicked` will be `true`.

+`.usePanModAlt : Boolean`

+`.usePanModShift : Boolean`

+`.usePanModCtrl : Boolean`

+`.usePanModMeta : Boolean`

+These booleans enable modifier keys to make a left-button mouse drag perform camera panning.
+The default is `usePanModAlt` being `true` and the others `false`.
+Note that on Apple keyboards, "alt" is "option", "ctrl" is "control", and "meta" is "command".

 ## Installation

 The simplest approach is to use the [npm module](https://www.npmjs.com/package/@janelia/three-orbit-unlimited-controls):